klantle/watchdogs/README.md

 > ANSI (Optional) https://github.com/aziz/SublimeANSI
 1. Go to Tools > Build System > New Build System
 2. Replace the code with:
+> (FYI): You cannot run watchdogs without args (inline command) because in Sublime Text, it is not possible to run shell I/O processes simultaneously with terminal linkup like in cmd.exe or powershell.exe in VSCode.

 > Windows native
 ```json